 More centralised, data-driven support systems will shed light on systemic issues that leave students at a disadvantage.

 Culture Shift is an award-winning online reporting platform created with students at its very core.
 Our goal is to give any victim-survivor an environment where they can feel safe and listened to.
 We’re committed to ensuring a more inclusive learning environment is available for institutions to adopt.

 Although the platform is intuitive, making it more efficient for reporting, it’s more about making sure any important issues students have can be addressed quickly.

 Automation like this may also allow shared student data and case histories between academic and professional staff, resulting in better targeting of support and resource allocation.
 The most precious resource is time and with automation on your side, you can better focus on actually addressing these issues and giving them the well-deserved time they need.

-The future of higher education might be undefined, but it’s clear a more student-centric approach that incorporates automation, AI and machine learning is on the horizon.
+The future of education might be undefined, but it’s clear a more student-centric approach that incorporates automation, AI and machine learning is on the horizon.

 To learn more about driving more effective processes in your institution, contact Culture Shift today.